tostanoski/about/README.md

 I'm Tom.
 I live in The Bronx, NY, USA in a converted living room within an apartment.
 I like video games, comics, lots of different music, vinyl records, weird TV and movies, professional wrestling, pub quiz, and sleep.
 Particularly sleep.

+Want to know more?
+Feel free to [schedule a video call](https://tomtostanoski.com/schedule) with me.

 ## Why should I care?

 To be honest, you probably shouldn't.
 But if you want to, it's because I run the support team over at [Rocket.Chat](https://rocket.chat).
 Or because I'm a quizmaster for [Geeks Who Drink](https://geekswhodrink.com).
 I currently host at [The Park View](http://www.theparkviewcafe.com) and occasionally you'll catch me subbing at other New York City venues.